brunomileto/2A-Template/README.md

 ---

-# 3. OTHER PISCINES BY SCHOOL 42 #
+# 3. OTHER PISCINES BY School 2A #

 > - [[>]](https://github.com/brunomileto/42_school/tree/main/01_Piscines__(Other_Pools_of_the_Main_Training_Course)/piscine_php_symfony) PHP-Symphony
 > - [[>]](https://github.com/brunomileto/42_school/tree/main/01_Piscines__(Other_Pools_of_the_Main_Training_Course)/piscine_python-django) Python-Django